wofsauge/IsaacDocs/docs/EntityPlayer.md

 ### Animate·Pitfall·In () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void AnimatePitfallIn ( ) {: .copyable aria-label='Functions' }
-Fall into pitfall.
+Does 1/2 heart of damage and plays the animation of falling into a pitfall.
 ___
 ### Animate·Pitfall·Out () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void AnimatePitfallOut ( ) {: .copyable aria-label='Functions' }
-Jump out of pitfall.
+The animation of jumping back out of a pitfall.
 ___
 ### Animate·Sad () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }